jmrgpr/TUI-v4.1/notebooks/README.md

 ## Uso / Usage
 - No mezclar código fuente ni resultados aquí.
 - Do not mix source code or results here.

+---

+# Notebooks / Experiment Notebooks [ENGLISH]

+This folder contains only Jupyter Notebooks related to experiments, analysis, and visualizations for the project.

+## Usage
+- Do not mix source code or results here.